The-Yak-Collective/yakcollective/projects/Astonishing Stories/Mechanical Turks All the Way Down.md

 description: Can't be too eager on your first day of the job.
 hidden: false
 page_css: /projects/astonishing-stories/mechanical-turks-all-the-way-down.css
+title: Mechanical Turks All the Way Down
+aliases:
+  - Mechanical Turks All the Way Down
+quartsRssFeed: true
 ---
 # Mechanical Turks All the Way Down
 <time class="db small ttu o-60">{{ page.date | date_to_long_string: "ordinal", "US" }}</time>